 Foreign profit-seeking enterprises and non-residents (foreign individuals residing in Taiwan for less than 183 days in a tax year) are exempt from withholding tax if individuals; non-individual entities are subject to a 20% withholding tax.

-Artists must clearly itemize expense categories and amounts in the proposal.
-No later than seven days prior to departure, artists must submit receipts, original expenditure vouchers, expense statements, and a residency成果 report for reimbursement.
+Artists must clearly itemize expense categories and amounts in the project budget.
+No later than seven days prior to departure, artists must submit receipts, original expenditure vouchers, expense statements, and a residency achievement report for reimbursement.
 Subsidies will be disbursed in a single payment.
-A成果 exhibition must be held seven days prior to departure.
+An Achievement Exhibition must be held seven days prior to departure.
 All expenses shall comply with the relevant expenditure regulations of the Taitung County Government.

 XIV.
 Rights and Obligations of Artists